mackerel fishing rod

 Advantages of float fishing for mackerel

-Float fishing also allows you to catch a wider variety of species than you are likely to catch on feathers or hard metal lures.
-One of the most important things is to experiment with fishing at different depths, because if the fish are all feeding lower in the water and you’re only fishing 4m under, you might not catch a thing.
-Nearer the surface, you will catch garfish and mackerel.
-Towards the bottom, you’ll catch more wrasse and pollack, too.
+Float fishing lets you catch a wider variety of species than feathers or hard metal lures likely would.
+Experimenting with fishing at different depths is crucial.
+If the fish feed lower in the water and you’re only fishing 4m under, you may not catch anything.
+You will catch garfish and mackerel nearer the surface.
+You’ll catch more wrasse and pollack towards the bottom.

-Any rod will work if you use weights and lines that are appropriate for the rod you’re using and any rod will suck if it’s paired with the wrong reel, line or weight.
-For instance, if you use a light spinning rod, you must use much lighter lines for the set-up to work nicely.
-10lb mono is ideal, and braid is even better if you can.
-If you don’t do this, you will be left like most anglers on harbours all across the country that have line that’s so thick it coils around their spools and stops them from being able to fish with light spinners, meaning they have to use clunky weights and poorly presented rigs.
+Any rod will work if you pair it with appropriate weights and lines for the rod in use.
+Conversely, any rod will perform poorly if paired with the wrong reel, line or weight.
+For instance, you must use much lighter lines when using a light spinning rod for the set-up to function well.
+10lb mono is ideal, and braid is even better if possible.
+Failure to do this leaves you in the same predicament as most anglers on harbours nationwide.
+They have line so thick that it coils around their spools, preventing them from fishing with light spinners.
+As a result, they resort to using clunky weights and poorly presented rigs.

 So, whatever rod you choose to buy, make sure the line and lures all fit together.
 If you want to avoid working this out, you could buy a rod and reel set up and just buy some feathers and 2-3oz leads.